DepressionCenter/MTC-Internal-Tools-and-Automation/README.md

 Code for tools and automation used internally by the Mobile Technologies Core.

 ----
-(c) 2019 The Regents of the University of Michigan
+© 2023 The Regents of the University of Michigan